michelestofella/morris/README.md

 The program **rk4.py** contains the implementation of the 4th order Runge-Kutta algorithm to solve one differential equation (source: <https://rosettacode.org/wiki/Runge-Kutta_method>).
 The algorithm aims to solve differential equations written as dy/dt = f(t,y).

-To call the algorithm, you should follow the following example:
+To call the algorithm, you can follow the following example:
   ```
   import numpy as np
+  # define the function you want to integrate, as in the example
   def f(t,y):
     return t*np.sqrt(y)
+  # apply the algorithm in the following way
   t, y = RK4(f, dt=0.01, y0=1.0, t0=0.0, Nstep=1000)
   ```